Soul Food

 Shockingly Alive

 Communion, also called Eucharist, is a deeply meaningful experience for disciples.
 It is an experience of the Real Presence of Christ.
-The belief can be received by others as at least peculiar if not shocking.
+The belief may be received by others as at least peculiar if not shocking.
 This Sunday’s Gospel according to John shows an early example of the shock when Jesus says to listeners, “I am … Continue reading “Shockingly Alive”

 Militarism’s Blood Sacrifice System